LNAcodes/LNAcodes/README.md

 I'm a former teacher transitioning into full-stack web development.
 I’m using my background in education to build accessible, thoughtful, and user-centered web experiences.

-Currently learning HTML, CSS, JavaScript, and Tailwind, and building small projects along the way.
+Currently learning HTML, CSS, JavaScript, and Tailwind.
+Exploring Git & GitHub, building small responsive projects with Jekyll and deploying via Netlify.
+Also diving into UI/UX design with Figma and storytelling through code and building small projects along the way.

 ## Projects I’m working on:
 - My website